← DeterminedAI home Exposure check Validator Pricing Blog

 System Architecture

 A modular pipeline.
 AI does what AI does best: understand descriptions.
-Deterministic engines do what must be exact: rates, place-of-supply, ERP codes.
+Deterministic engines do what must be exact: rates and place-of-supply.

 A second pipeline runs in parallel for exposure analysis (same threshold registry and jurisdiction data, different ingestion path):